DanielTakeshi/suturing/record_master/README.md

   they're not stuck at the top.

 Then, repeat the above for additional trajectories!
-Once I have a dataset, I can then do a bunch of other stuff ...
+Once I have a dataset, I can then do a bunch of other stuff ... if I'm running out of memory, I better use a separate thread to process the iamges, but for now I have no difficulties doing it "after the fact."

-**Note**: some data cleaning may be needed since I see images that are duplicates of each other ... but that can be handled at a later stage by checking with `np.allclose`.
-EDIT: that's because of the subscriber rate.